 In addition, the ACD and the Investment Manager apply further criteria to screen investments in accordance with the ACD's sustainable investment policy.
 The ACD evaluates sustainability in the widest sense, taking account not only the companies handling of environmental, social and governance policies and practices but also their policies and practices on research and development, new product innovation, dividend policy and the adequacy of capital investment.

 There were no outright sales or purchases of holdings made in the month.
-The top 5 contributors in the month were Amadeus, Idexx, Reckitt Benckiser, Novo Nordisk and Coloplast.
-The top 5 detractors were Estée Lauder, Stryker, Sage, Waters and Intuit.
+The top 5 contributors in the month were Reckitt Benckiser, Marriott, Estée Lauder, Stryker and Automatic Data Processing.
+The top 5 detractors were Coloplast, Paypal, Novo Nordisk, Unilever and Intertek.

 Just a small number of high quality, resilient, global growth companies that are good value and which we intend to hold for a long time, and in which we invest our own money.